lambdagrid/lambdagrid-mfi/docs/examples/Building-Your-First-Feature.md

 ping('Pagelets', 'create pagelets', { NameTag });
 ```

-We still have some steps to go before seeing our changes live on `localhost:8080`, so keep going!
+We removed the hardcoding from the React view and put it into the pagelet.
+Check out your React view, decoupled from the data, at work on `localhost:8080`!

 ### Step 1.4: Request data from AppState

-We removed the hardcoding from the React view and put it into the pagelet.
-Now let's remove it from the pagelet too and move it further upstream, to AppState.
+Now let's remove the hardcoding from the pagelet too and move it further upstream, to AppState.

 Change the pagelet's `props` function like so: